arccoza/redu/README.markdown

 ## redu

+**NO LONGER USED OR MAINTAINED** but if you find something useful have at it.

 **redu** is a complete C# **redis** client, it has been developed for .NET 3.5 and MONO 2.6.7.
 The library has been designed to be asynchronous and fluid.
 Call as many commands as you like in a nice chained style, then call Wait() to block the thread and wait for a result.
 The API is very simple to use, but changes may happen, hopefully nothing drastic.
 See an example bellow.

 ###Example